Celebrating 100 years of electronic music instruments

 So much has changed in music, technology, and society in the 100 years since the concept of the ætherphone – or Theremin – first emerged, you could almost get vertigo thinking about it.

-The now iconic ætherphone seemed like a curio at first, but was really the beginning of a revolution.
-It quickly became better known by the name of its inventor: Léon Theremin, who discovered the process of changing an electric tone by gesture by accident in a physics lab in 1919, and produced the first working instrument the next year.
+The now-iconic ætherphone seemed like a curio at first but was really the beginning of a revolution.
+It quickly became better known by the name of its inventor: Léon Theremin, who discovered the process of changing an electric tone by a gesture by accident in a physics lab in 1919 and produced the first working instrument the next year.
 This was the first entirely electronic musical instrument, and as Theremin toured the world demonstrating his invention, electronic sounds very rapidly entered the public consciousness.

 This year, ADE is going to be trying to put this century of revolution into some perspective.
 We want to remind you of the wild, sometimes cracked, minds that have created or popularised the devices that in turn expanded our collective imaginations.
 From Léon Theremin to Sun Ra, Walter/Wendy Carlos to Phuture, Delia Derbyshire to Ray Kurzweil, Karlheinz Stockhausen to King Tubby, Herbie Hancock to Holly Herndon – not to mention every techno, electro and IDM hero you could possibly name – the story of electronic sound is of people, scenes and societies every bit as much as it is of wires and circuits.
 And it's not a simple historical lineage either: we're in an era when the 80s sound futuristic, where modular synths are as innovative as any digital development, where history is as important as technology.